 Install a Low Flow Showerhead

-A low-flow showerhead may not get all the shampoo out of your hair, but it sure will reduce water and power costs.
+A low-flow showerhead may not remove all the shampoo from your hair, but it will reduce water and power costs.
 You will conserve water and thus reduce the yearly costs for your mobile home.

 Keep Electric Baseboard Heat Registers Cleaned

 There you have it.
-These mobile home energy efficiency solutions will offer a variety of benefits, and the quantity presented here hopefully offers at least something everyone can employ.
+These mobile home energy efficiency solutions will offer various benefits, and the quantity presented here hopefully offers at least something everyone can employ.

 We hope you found a few techniques from all the different strategies laid out that you can use to keep you comfortable and improve your mobile home energy efficiency.